Star Tours – The Adventures Continue: Previews

 In May 2010, Disney announced exact dates for the closure of Star Tours at both parks, both earlier than the originally announced October 2010 date.
 Star Tours closed on July 26 at Disneyland and on September 7 at Disney's Hollywood Studios.

 On June 11, 2010, at the "What's Next?" presentation, Disney announced that the re-imagined attraction would take place between Revenge of the Sith and Star Wars – Episode IV: A New Hope and would be named Star Tours – The Adventures Continue.
 They also premiered an image showcasing the StarSpeeder 1000 flying through Coruscant.

 On August 12, during Celebration V, Disney showed a preview 'commercial' of what guests may expect to see, including visits to Endor, Bespin, and Alderaan.

 By September 24, two new characters were revealed for Star Tours – The Adventures Continue.
-The first one was Ace, the new pilot, and the second one was the Aly San San spokesdroid, voiced by Allison Janney.
+The first one was Ace, the "new" pilot, and the second one was the Aly San San spokesdroid, voiced by Allison Janney.
 During D23's "Destination D" event, Disneyland Resort President George Kalogridis stated that the new ride would feature 54 possible different experiences.

-On October 26, Tom Fitzgerald, Executive VP and Senior Creative Executive of Walt Disney Imagineering, stated that while "Ace" was supposed to be the pilot of the StarSpeeder 1000s, by the time riders actually take off, the pilot would be C-3PO.
+On October 26, Tom Fitzgerald, Executive VP and Senior Creative Executive of Walt Disney Imagineering, stated that while Ace was supposed to be the pilot of the StarSpeeder 1000s, by the time riders actually take off, the true new pilot would be C-3PO.
 Fitzgerald also mentioned that Captain Rex, the former Star Tours pilot (but within the series' timeline, the future pilot), would also make an appearance somewhere on the new version of the attraction.
 Anthony Daniels, who played C-3PO in all the Star Wars films, returned to portray the character in three mediums; live-action suit, motion capture, and Audio-Animatronic voice.

 Fitzgerald revealed on February 11, 2011, that more characters would be encountered on the ride, including Darth Vader, Boba Fett, Imperial Stormtroopers, "Jumptroopers", Admiral Ackbar, Yoda, Princess Leia, and Chewbacca.
 He confirmed on April 1, locations that guests could visit on the new attraction.
 Destinations include Tatooine, Coruscant, Hoth, Naboo, Kashyyyk, and the Death Star as it orbits Geonosis.